dieguezguille/survey-challenge/README.md

 $ yarn start
 ```

+4 .
+Make sure to [install Metamask](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en) on your browser.

+5 .
+Get some `Ropsten ETH (rETH)` from a faucet [like this one](https://faucet.egorfine.com/)

 ## 📸 Preview <a name="preview"></a>

 Here are some screenshots of the app working.
 You can tell about the project structure just by looking at the user flow.